Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: The relative Fukaya category

-However, we recall (see discussion in Section \ref{subsec:2modulibranch}) that it is {\bf not} possible to guarantee sufficient regularity of all of our moduli spaces under Condition \ref{condition:pertint}, so we can not quite make this statement.
-Ideally, we would find a better version of Condition \ref{condition:pertint} that would allow us to guarantee lifting and regularity.
-Instead, we circumvent this problem by an ad-hoc method, which we now describe.
+However, we recall (see discussion in Section \ref{subsec:2modulibranch}) that it is {\bf not} possible to guarantee sufficient regularity of all of our moduli spaces under Conditions \ref{condition:pertham} and \ref{condition:pertac}, when $M$ or $N$ is Calabi-Yau, and nor have we rigorously defined $\mathcal{F}(M,D^+,\bm{a})$, so we can not make this statement.
+We circumvent this problem by an ad-hoc method, which we now describe.

-We recall, from the discussion at the end of Section \ref{subsec:2modulibranch}, that it {\bf is} possible to obtain regularity for moduli spaces with only a single marked point, under Condition \ref{condition:pertint}.
-Therefore, we can make sure that the result is true `to first order' (see Section \ref{subsec:2firstod}).
-Recall (Section \ref{subsec:2firstod}) that we denote by $\mathfrak{m} \subset R$ the maximal ideal.
-If $\mathcal{F}$ is an $R$-linear $A_{\infty}$ category, then $\mathcal{F}/\mathfrak{m}^2$ is an $R/\mathfrak{m}^2$-linear category, which retains only the information about the first-order part of $\mathcal{F}$.
-Now we prove the result:
+We recall, from the discussion at the end of Section \ref{subsec:2modulibranch}, that it {\bf is} possible to obtain regularity for moduli spaces with only a single marked point, under Conditions \ref{condition:pertham} and \ref{condition:pertac} (and assuming that $D$ has $\ge 2$ irreducible components).
+Therefore, we can make sure that the result is true `to first order' (see Section \ref{subsec:2firstod}):